-Insecuritisation theory proposes that those security practices deemed to be internal to the nation state (policing) and those external to it (military practices) have merged into one 'field of security'.
-By 'field', insecuritisation theory draws upon Bourdieu's conception, in which agents can only be understood in relation to their social position, by the interplay of the habitus (patterns of thought, behaviour and taste) of the agents, agents' capital (which can be social, economic and crucially, cultural), and social rules of the field.
+Insecuritization theory proposes that those security practices deemed to be internal to the nation state (policing) and those external to it (military practices) have merged into one 'field of security'.
+By 'field', insecuritization theory draws upon Bourdieu's conception, in which agents can only be understood in relation to their social position, by the interplay of the habitus (patterns of thought, behavior and taste) of the agents, agents' capital (which can be social, economic and crucially, cultural), and social rules of the field.
 The conclusion is that this new field of security is one in which the traditional internal/external divide, upon which the sub-discipline of International Relations was founded, no longer holds.
-According to Bigo, both the end of bipolarity and the rise of the European Union have contributed to the undoing of the internal and external, as the collapse of traditional threats has left both internal and external security agents searching for a raison d'être, and the development of the institutions and mechanisms of the EU (specifically the 1985 Schengen Agreement on free movement) have offered the political space in which internal and external security practitioners can interact (2000: 171).
+According to Bigo, both the end of bipolarity and the rise of the European Union have contributed to the undoing of the internal and external, as the collapse of traditional threats has left both internal and external security agents searching for a raison d'être, and the development of the institutions and mechanisms of the EU (specifically the 1985 Schengen Agreement on free movement) have offered the political space in which internal and external security practitioners can interact.28 Importantly, the empirical site for such work is, overwhelmingly, that of the European Union.

-For insecuritisation theorists, these developments have allowed for the emergence of new forms of 'governmentality', the interface between 'sovereignty', 'discipline' and 'government' as envisaged by Foucault in the late 1970s (1991 [1978]).
-Governmentality refers to the art of government we experience in our own time, which according to Foucault rests on two poles: 'the disciplines of the self and the regulations of population' (1984: 262).
-Security therefore should neither be understood as 'an anthropological need' (as in emancipatory theory), nor as a 'speech act' (as in securitisation theory), but rather as a 'process of securitisation / insecuritisation of the borders, of the identities and of the conception of orders' (Bigo 2000: 173, 177; Huysman 2006: 101).
-Or more explicitly:

-Security is in no sense a reflection of an increase of threats in the contemporary epoch - it is a lowering of the level of acceptability of the other; it is an attempt at insecuritisation of daily life by the security professionals and an increase in the strengths of police potential for action.
-(Bigo 2001: 111)

-Thus, without 'security' (understood in this way) there would be no insecurity.
-Bigo (2007: 177) cites the historian Paul Veyne as follows, '[...] we are wrong to imagine that the doing, or practice, can be explained based on what is done, as on the contrary, what is done is explained by what the doing was at any point in history.
-Things, objects, are simply the correlate of practices'.
-But a reference to Foucault would perhaps be more fitting.
-After all, for Foucault madness is but a product of society, whilst delinquency is a product of the penal system (2001 [1967], 1998).
-A treatment of security as a product of fear and insecurity is therefore Foucauldian par excellence.
+For insecuritization theorists, these developments have allowed for the emergence of new forms of 'governmentality', the interface between 'sovereignty', 'discipline' and 'government' as envisaged by Foucault in the late 1970s.29 Governmentality refers to the art of government, which according to Foucault, rests on two poles: 'the disciplines of the self and the regulations of population.'30 Security therefore should neither be understood as 'an anthropological need' (as in emancipatory theory), nor as a 'speech act' (as in securitization theory), but rather as a 'process of securitization / insecuritization of the borders, of the identities and of the conception of orders.
+31 Or more explicitly: 'Security is in no sense a reflection of an increase of threats in the contemporary epoch - it is a lowering of the level of acceptability of the other; it is an attempt at insecuritization of daily life by the security professionals and an increase in the strengths of police potential for action.
+32 Thus, without 'security' (understood in this way) there would be no insecurity.
+Bigo cites the historian Paul Veyne as follows, '[...] we are wrong to imagine that the doing, or practice, can be explained based on what is done, as on the contrary, what is done is explained by what the doing was at any point in history.
+Things, objects, are simply the correlate of practices.
+33 But a reference to Foucault would perhaps be more fitting.
+After all, for Foucault madness is but a product of society, whilst delinquency is a product of the penal system.34 A treatment of security as a product of fear and insecurity is therefore Foucauldian par excellence.
 Thus, insecurity is a social product, and security practice a product of governmentality.